MedAdemBHA/MovieApp/README.md

 ## Contact

-For inquiries or support, contact [your email address].
+For inquiries or support, contact [mohamedadembelhadjamor@gmail.com ].

 ---